rupeshtiwari/react-native-getting-started/README.md

     - Run `npm start`

   - **Option 2 use expo contants library**
+    - Run `expo install expo-constants`
-  -
+    - I will use this!

-* Fetch has problems with cookies on react native.
-Therefore, we should use `axios`
+- **Fetch has problems with cookies on react native.
+Therefore, we should use `axios`**
+  - works nice with cookies
+  - it parses the response to json out of the box.